Skip to content Skip to footer

 • Whether either of you brought extra assets or money into the marriage – through an inheritance, for example

-• Are highly rated for family law in Legal 500 and Chambers Guide
+• Highly rated for family law in The Legal 500 and Chambers Guide

-• Are members of Resolution fully committed to its principles
+• Members of Resolution fully committed to its principles

-• Have a team of trained collaborative lawyers and mediators
+• Our team includes trained collaborative lawyers and mediators

-• Offer broad and deep legal expertise across the firm
+• Broad and deep legal expertise across the firm

 Try our relationship breakdown tool